 Summertime in St. Louis brings fireworks, flowers, and frozen custard.
 Warmer weather opens swimming pools and water parks.
 Those three months provide days of festivals, fairs and races.
 Everyday is an opportunity to do something new and fun in and around St. Louis.

 One of the more unique summertime festivals in the St. Louis area centers around the "World's Largest Catsup Bottle" located in Collinsville Illinois.
 The Brooks Catsup Bottle was actually built as a water tower for the G.S.
 Suppiger catsup bottling plant in 1949.
 It has been restored and is now on the National Register of Historic Places and the City of Collinsville celebrates its birthday each year in July with a festival.
 St. Louis celebrates our nation's birth each year over the Fourth of July holiday with a big party that lasts several days called "Fair Saint Louis".
-This celebration is located on the Arch grounds and features fireworks displays each night of the Fair, an amazing Air Show, live entertainment on several stages and the VP Parade on the morning of the Fourth.
+This celebration is located in downtown St. Louis and features fireworks displays each night of the Fair, live entertainment on several stages and the America's Birthday Parade on the morning of the Fourth.

 Swimming pools, waterparks and aquatic centers are the quintessential summertime places to be!
 And many of the St. Louis area communities have them such as the Aquaport in Maryland Heights, The Lodge Aquatic Center located in Des Peres and the

 Wood River Aquatic Center located in Wood River Illinois.
 Some of the larger water parks are Raging Rivers Waterpark in Grafton Illinois, Hurricane Harbor at Six Flags in Eureka and Splash City Family Waterpark in Collinsville.
 Visit our St. Louis Waterparks and Aquatic Centers page for more pool fun in the area.